13 one-on-one meeting tips managers can’t ignore

-With a bit of thought and effort, you can be sure to keep your next 1-on-1 remote meeting both functional and fresh.
+With a bit of thought and effort, you can be sure to keep your next one-on-one remote meeting both functional and fresh.
 Try implementing the ideas outlined in this piece to bring a little life back into your conversations with employees and give you the oversight you need to lead your team.

-1-on-1s are all about building employees’ connections: a connection with their manager and a connection with their work.
+One on one meetings are all about building employees’ connections: a connection with their manager and a connection with their work.
 Here, we go over the main challenges that remote meetings pose to these two important elements, and offer quick tips on how to overcome them.

 Instead of the regular “how are you doing?” start the conversation with a more unique prompt that will get the conversation rolling.
 Try one of these:

 Pssst…you can select your next conversation opener from dozens of suggestions (including the ones above) in Officevibe’s complete one-on-one tool.

 Remote meetings can start to blur from one into the next, making meetings feel unproductive and less personal.
 When it comes to one-on-one meetings, this monotony is particularly troublesome as it can threaten the sense of purpose employees feel at work.

 Bring everything discussed back to its purpose to remind employees why their work is important.
 Connect feedback, employee goals, and other talking points to things like:

 It’s easier to connect employees to the bigger picture when their individual goals align with the team’s goals.
 Set and connect individual and team goals, track progress in one on one meetings, and maintain meeting notes all in one place with Officevibe.